agilosoftware/objeq/README.md

     <script src="objeq/objeq.js" type="text/javascript"></script>

 ### Inclusion in Node.js
-You can include the objeq Library in your node.js module with the following:
+Assuming you have installed the objeq Library into your project with npm, you can include it in a node.js module with the following:

     var $objeq = require('objeq');

 ### Performing a First Query
-Assuming you have node.js installed, you can fire up the REPL and type the following:
+Assuming you have node.js installed, you can fire up the REPL and type the following into the console (minus comments):

     // Import the objeq Library
     var $objeq = require('objeq');